4 Key Metrics to Check in Google Analytics

 Over time, Google has continued to update Google Analytics, with the most recent version being Google Analytics 4 (GA4).
 Previously on our blog, we covered how to switch from Universal Analytics to Google Analytics 4.

-In this article, you will learn 4 most important Google Analytics metrics and how they can help you improve your site’s performance.
+In this article, you will learn the 4 most important Google Analytics metrics and how they can help you improve your site’s performance.

 1. Website Users